Nicolas Colsaerts: Professional career

 Colsaerts played in the 2012 U.S. Open at the Olympic Club and made the cut for the first time in a major championship, going on to finish tied 27th.
 For a brief period during the third round Colsaerts was tied for the lead and started the final round just three strokes back of the leaders.
 However he fell away with a final round of 76.
 On 27 August 2012, he was selected by European captain José María Olazábal as a wildcard for the 2012 Ryder Cup team, becoming the first Belgian to play in the event.
+At the event, he was paired with Lee Westwood in the Friday afternoon fourball match against the American pairing of Tiger Woods and Steve Stricker.
+He won that match almost entirely by himself, sinking multiple long putts throughout, thereby collecting a point for Europe.
+On Saturday he was selected for two matches but his pairing lost both.
+He ultimately lost his Sunday singles match as well, though team Europe did go on to win the Ryder Cup by a half point.
 He finished the season ranked 11th on the Race to Dubai.
 In October, Colsaerts joined the PGA Tour, accepting Special Temporary Member status for the final three events of the season.
 Colsaerts made $677,011 as a non-member, finishing almost $30,000 ahead of Kevin Chappell, the golfer who earned the 125th and final PGA Tour card for 2013.
 The amount earned Colsaerts full membership into the PGA Tour for 2013.

 In 2013, Colsaerts played on both the European and PGA Tour; in the US, he finished tenth at the U.S. Open, 8th at the Zurich Classic of New Orleans and reached round of 16 of the WGC-Accenture Match Play Championship.
 With a final 128th place in the FedEx Cup he missed the end of season playoffs, but was able to retain his membership thanks to his 114th place in the money list.
 He collected five top-10 finishes in the European Tour, with a fifth place at the Italian Open as best result.

 In 2014 he finished second at the Portugal Masters and Malaysian Open, fourth at the Wales Open and sixth at the BMW Masters.
 His season was less successful in the US, where he was cut 7 times in 12 events and lost his tour membership.

 During the 2015 season, Colsaerts finished seventh the Nordea Masters, ninth at the Paul Lawrie Match Play and 13th at the Qatar Masters.

 In August 2016, Colsaerts represented Belgium at the 2016 Summer Olympics in the Individual Stroke Play competition, finishing tied for the 30th place.

 In May 2017, he tied for third place in the BMW PGA Championship at Wentworth.

 In October 2019, Colsaerts won the Open de France at Le Golf National outside of Paris, France.

+In October 2024, at the Alfred Dunhill Links Championship, he finished second to Tyrrell Hatton.
+Hatton birdied the final hole to win by one stroke over Colsaerts.